Tyrrrz/Tyrrrz.me/data/blog/reverse-engineering-youtube/index.md

 Let's also look at some important optional query parameters that this request can take:

-- `hl` — name of the locale used to localize some strings.
+- `hl` — the name of the locale used to localize some strings.
 If not set, it defaults to the locale inferred from your IP address.
-Use `hl=en` to force English language on all strings.
+Use `hl=en` to force the English language on all strings.
-- `el` — type of YouTube page from where the request was made.
+- `el` — the type of YouTube page that originated this request.
 This decides what kind of information will be available in the response.
 In some cases, you will need to set this parameter to a certain value depending on the type of the video, in order to avoid errors.
 Defaults to `embedded`.
-- `sts` — signature timestamp, used to identify the version of the signature cipher used in stream URLs.
+- `sts` — a timestamp which identifies the version of the signature cipher used in stream URLs.
 Defaults to empty.

 ### The "el" parameter

-The `el` request parameter can take multiple values and it affects what kind of data you will receive as a response.
+The `el` request parameter can take multiple values, and it affects what kind of data you will receive in the response.
 There are only a few that actually matter though, so I'll list them here:

-- `embedded`, the default value.
+- `embedded` — the default value.
 YouTube uses this when requesting information for embedded videos.
 Doesn't work with videos that aren't embeddable, but works with age-restricted videos.
-- `detailpage`, alternative value, contains a bit more info.
+- `detailpage` — an alternative value, which yields a bit more info.
 Conversely, works with videos that aren't embeddable, but doesn't work with age-restricted videos.

 YoutubeExplode uses `el=embedded` for the first query.
 If it fails because the video cannot be embedded, it then retries with `el=detailpage`.